 Do ants have the same body characteristics?

 Ants have three main body regions: the head, thorax and gaster (abdomen).
-What distinguishes ants from other insects are the connecting segments between the throrax and the gaster.
+What distinguishes ants from other insects are the connecting segments between the thorax and the gaster.
 These are called pedicils.

 Don’t ants have stingers?